-This liquidity ratio indicates the number of months the council can continue paying for its immediate expenses without additional cash inflow.
+This liquidity ratio indicates the council can continue paying for its immediate expenses without additional cash inflow.
 The benchmark set by OLG is greater than three months.

 The Council exceeded the OLG benchmark for the current reporting period.

 OTHER MATTERS